-courses of stody.
-The following is recommended as a model high school program: English 4 units Mathe matics 3 units An additional unit is desirable for prospective mathematics, physics, or pre-engineering majors.
-Foreign language 2 units Preferably three; ideally the last unit in grade 12; prospective ministers should complete two or more units of Latin.
+English 4 units Math ematics 3 units An additional unit is desirable for prospective mathematics, physics, or pre-engineering majors.
+Foreign language 2 units Preferably not to terminate before grade 12; prospective ministers should complete two or more units of Latin.
 Science 2 units Biology, chemistry, or physics; one with a laboratory.
-History 2 units Typin g Electives 3 units - 16 units Additional units are desirable for students with special interests.
+History Typing 2 units Electives 3 units

+16 units Additional units are desirable for students with special interests